Ryangwaite/AWS-SAA-C02-Course/README.md

 Keep instances separated

 This provides the best resilience and availability.
 Spread groups can span multiple AZs.
-Information will be put on distinct racks with their own network or power supply.
+Instances will be put on distinct racks with their own network and power supply.
 There is a limit of 7 instances per AZ.
 The more AZs in a region, the more instances inside a spread placement group.

 ![Spread Placement Group](Learning-Aids/10-Advanced-EC2/SpreadPlacementGroup.png)
 ##### 1.8.6.2.1.
 Spread Placement Exam PowerUp